herotc/legion.herodamage.com/_posts/2017-12-03-crucible-weights.md

 Today, Mystler added the crucible weight generation to our simulation tool.
 <!--more-->

-It means we will be able to provide you the crucible weight related to the graph you're seing in the next relics simulations update.
+It means we will be able to provide you the crucible weight related to the graph you're seeing in the next relics simulations update.

-And that's not finished, we are also improving the way we display informations on every page, so stay tuned for more!
+And that's not finished, we are also improving the way we display details on every page, so stay tuned for more!